yesenadam/ratsub/README.md

 Ratsub is a recursive graphics language for making images - recursive, fractal, IFS, tilings, reptiles, Bezier curves, plane-filling curves etc - easily, with very short programs.

-See language tutorial and examples in the 3 PDF ebooks.
+See ratsub.pdf for a tutorial and language spec, and the other two PDFs for many example programs and images.

 ## Requirements